veggie/veggie/README.md

 ## Use a REPL to access your live services

 When using the mock router, you may want to change service responses without restarting the dev server.
-All service profile methods in return
+All veggie profile methods in return

 ## Save profiles